2020–21 UEFA Champions League qualifying: Format

 Four countries (Poland, Hungary, Greece and Cyprus) had provided neutral venue hubs which allowed matches to be played at their stadiums without restrictions.

 Schedule

-The schedule of the competition is as follows (all draws are held at the UEFA headquarters in Nyon, Switzerland).
+The schedule of the competition was as follows (all draws were held at the UEFA headquarters in Nyon, Switzerland).
 The tournament would originally have started in June 2020, but had been delayed to August due to the COVID-19 pandemic in Europe.
 The new schedule was announced by the UEFA Executive Committee on 17 June 2020.